Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning

-During the first stage, the robot had the peg corresponding to the hole with flower shape on the left side of the robot.
+During the first stage, the robot had the peg corresponding to the hole with a flower shape on the left side of the robot.
 As can be seen in Fig.~\ref{fig:exp_learn}, the case without the proposed eligibility traces was mostly trapped into local optima, and could not insert the peg into the corresponding hole.
-In contrast, the proposed eligibility traces accelerated learning speed and yielded the peg insertion many times during learning.
-After finishing the first stage (at 200 episode), the robot succeeded in demonstrating the acquired peg-in-hole skill as shown in Fig.~\ref{fig:exp_snap}(a) (also see the attached video).
+In contrast, the proposed eligibility traces accelerated learning speed and resulted in the peg insertion numerous times during learning.
+After finishing the first stage (at 200 episodes), the robot succeeded in demonstrating the acquired peg-in-hole skill as shown in Fig.~\ref{fig:exp_snap}(a) (also see the attached video).

-After the first stage, the peg grasped by the robot was exchanged with the one corresponding to the hole with pentagon shape on the right side of the robot.
-Since the robot did not know this fact, at the beginning of the second stage, the robot failed to approach the correct hole, and got large penalty by inserting the peg grasped into the wrong hole.
-However, after these failures, the robot started to look for the new target, and found it on the opposite side.
-Thanks to the knowledge how to insert the peg into the hole (i.e., the pushing down motion has large reward), the robot could rapidly adapt to the new target by fully utilizing the streaming data without storing the past experiences.
+Following the first stage, the peg grasped by the robot was replaced with the one corresponding to the hole with a pentagon shape on the robot's right side.
+Because the robot was unaware of this fact, at the start of the second stage, it failed to approach the correct hole and received a large penalty for inserting the peg grasped into the incorrect hole.
+However, after these failures, the robot began to search for the new target, which it discovered on the opposite side.
+The robot could rapidly adapt to the new target by fully utilizing the streaming data without storing the previous experiences because it knew how to insert the peg into the hole (i.e., the pushing down motion has a large reward).